CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: CodeLutra

 \section{CodeLutra}

 In this section, we introduce \textsc{CodeLutra}, a framework designed to comparatively learn from both correct and incorrect code generations. \textsc{CodeLutra} delivers substantial performance gains, achieving performance comparable to more advanced models like GPT-4~\citep{openai2023gpt4}, even with limited initial data.
-The pseudo-code is provided in the Appendix \ref{app:pseudo}.
+We summarize our algorithm in implementation in the Algorithm \ref{algorithm:codelutra}.

 \paragraph{Initialization.} We start with an initial base model, denoted as $\pi_0$, which serves as the starting point for our iterative refinement process.
 We are provided with an initial training set $\mathcal{D} = \{(x_i, y_i)\}_{i=1}^n$, where each $x_i$ is a natural language query, and $y_i$ is the corresponding ground truth code solution.
 Starting with a modestly performing model allows us to clearly observe improvements attributable to the \textsc{CodeLutra} framework, ensuring that enhancements result from our methodology rather than inherent model capabilities.
 Note that at initialization, we only have the correct codes in hand.
-We describe next how to obtain incorrect codes to serve the model refinement.
+We describe how to obtain incorrect codes to serve the model refinement.

-\paragraph{Generating correct and failed code.} At each iteration $t$, the current model $\pi_t$ generates multiple code responses for each input query $x_i \in \mathcal{D}$.
-Specifically, for each $x_i$, the model produces $M$ distinct code samples: Generating multiple responses introduces diversity in the model's outputs, providing a richer dataset for composing preference datasets.
-Each generated code snippet $\hat{y}_{i}^m$ is then executed to assess its correctness by comparing the execution result against that of the ground truth solution $y_i$.
-Correct executions are categorized into the correct code set $Y_{i}^{(c)}$, while incorrect ones are placed into the rejected set $Y_{i}^{(r)}$.
-This evaluation mechanism offers clear feedback, particularly syntax and execution errors common in code generation tasks, and enables the construction of preference dataset.

-\paragraph{Preference dataset construction.} A key of our framework involves constructing a preference dataset $\mathcal{D}_t$ that captures the relative quality of generated code.
-The preference data is updated at every iteration $t$.
-For each input $x_i$, we create $K$ preference pairs by randomly pairing one correct code $\hat{y}_i^{c_k} \in Y_{i}^{(c)}$ with one rejected code $\hat{y}_i^{r_k} \in Y_{i}^{(r)}$:

-If either $Y_{i}^{(c)}$ or $Y_{i}^{(r)}$ contains fewer than $K$ responses, sampling with replacement is employed to maintain consistency.
-The complete preference dataset at iteration $t$ is thus defined as:

-which contains $n\times K$ preference triplets.
-Here, $n$ corresponds to the size of the initial dataset $\mathcal{D}$, which remains constant throughout iterations.
-This dataset encapsulates nuanced comparisons between correct and incorrect code generations, facilitating the subsequent preference learning step.
-By systematically pairing correct and rejected responses, the model gains a clearer understanding of high-quality code, enabling targeted improvements.